PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

    :param string qname: Qname to match

+.. function:: QNameSetRule(set)
+   Matches if the set contains qname.

+  :param DNSNameSet set: Set with qnames.

 .. function:: QNameLabelsCountRule(min, max)

   Matches if the qname has less than ``min`` or more than ``max`` labels.